 Rijeka is in an exceptional location, at the point where the Adriatic Sea has entered the European coast furthest inland, and that is why the rich history of this city is tied to the sea.
 Rijeka is the third largest town in the Republic of Croatia, and is the main town of Primorsko-Goranska County.
 Because of its openness towards the outside world, the city is known for its hospitality.
 The influences of numerous cultures and nations can be seen in the town, and Rijeka has to this day remained a town of tolerance and coexistence.

 Almost entirely surrounded by the warm waters of the Adriatic, the peninsula that is Zadar city centre, along with the 'mainland’ area, may not be large, but it is bursting with personality.
 A thoroughly cosmopolitan space, it is full of rich architecture despite its turbulent past, and offers some of the best sailing around the Zadar archipelago and along the western coast of Croatia’s Dalmatia region.
 Its sunsets are legendary too, making it the perfect place to unwind for romantics, young and old.
 The nearby town of Biograd na Moru is a well-known tourist and particularly nautical centre.
 The city has grown to a size suitable for living, surrounded by modern marinas and a waterfront from which an unforgettable view extends over one of the most picturesque channels – the Pašman Channel with scattered islets.

-For centuries, Zagreb has been a focal point of culture and science; since it has also developed into a major centre of commerce and industry.
-Today, it is a predominantly outdoorsy town with a plethora of cultural and clubbing opportunities, which is one of the many reasons people of all ages flock into this dazzling capital.
+For centuries, Zagreb has been a focal point of culture and science, and later also developed into a major centre of commerce and industry.
+Nowadays it is a predominantly outdoorsy town with a plethora of cultural and clubbing opportunities, which are some of the many reasons people of all ages flock to this dazzling capital.